top of page

 Inspired by the hand doodled Modern Electrics masthead.
 Font now available

-It wears an Lovelace Has A Posse tee and yearns to be scribbled in ballpoint blue.
-It was soldered into the desk which launched Amazing Stories.
+It wears a Marconi Has A Posse tee and yearns to be scribbled in ballpoint blue.
+It was etched into the desk of Hugo Gernsback, who took the limited fanciful stories features from later issues and launched the first sci-fi pulp magazine in 1926: Amazing Stories.
 It hands you a blindfold?
 You spin around 3x and put a finger down on a map.
 Kit up.
 Adventuring begins at dawn.

 MODERN ELECTRICS includes 1 font style in .OTF format and comes QWERTY keyboard ready.